SummittDweller/wieting-one-click-hugo-cms/site/content/show/2022-01-23_spiderman-no-way-home.md

 title: 'Spiderman: No Way Home'
 ---

 With Spider-Man's identity now revealed, Peter asks Doctor Strange for help.
-When a spell goes wrong, dangerous foes from start to appear, forcing Peter to discover what it truly means to be Spider-Man.
+When a spell goes wrong, dangerous foes start to appear, forcing Peter to discover what it truly means to be Spider-Man.